Ohio State vs. Indiana NCAA Football Odds, Plays and Insights | October 23, 2021

 - Ohio State has played six games, with four wins against the spread.

+- The Buckeyes have been favored by 21 points or more three times this season and have covered the spread in two of them.

+- Ohio State has hit the over in 66.7% of its opportunities this year (four times over six games with a set point total).

-- When Ohio State puts up more than 26.8 points, it is 4-2 against the spread and 5-1 overall.
+- Ohio State is 4-2 against the spread and 5-1 overall in games when it records more than 26.8 points.

-- When Ohio State piles up over 333.2 yards, the team is 4-2 against the spread and 5-1 overall.
+- Ohio State is 4-2 against the spread and 5-1 overall when the team amasses more than 333.2 yards.

-- The Buckeyes have turned the ball over five times this season, three fewer than the Hoosiers have forced (8).

 - Find the latest spread and moneyline odds for Ohio State at SISportsbook.